Rusty Goffe

-Rusty Goffe (born 30 October 1948) is an English actor.
+Rusty Goffe (born 30 October 1948) is a retired English actor.
 He is best known for his appearances in Willy Wonka & the Chocolate Factory, Star Wars Episode IV: A New Hope, and the Harry Potter franchise.
 He played Goober on Stupid!.

 Early life

 Goffe was born on 30 October 1948 in Herne Bay, Kent.
 He attended Sturry Secondary Modern School.

-Career
+Acting career

 Goffe appeared as an Oompa-Loompa in the 1971 version of Willy Wonka & the Chocolate Factory and as a Jawa in Star Wars Episode IV: A New Hope, among a few other aliens.
 He also appeared in the films Willow and Flash Gordon.
 He played Le Muff in the film History of the World Part I and also played Goober, a purple gremlin butler in the CBBC children's sketch show Stupid!

 In 2007, Goffe played the lead role in A Kitten for Hitler, a film created by Ken Russell with the intention of making something as offensive as possible.
 Goffe played a Jewish child who is made into a lamp by Hitler.
 He is also notable for being the face of Ginsters.

+Following the death of Shin Hamano (c 1936/1937 - 2021), who played the Japanese Candy Store Owner, Rusty Goffe and Albert Wilkinson, who both played Ooompa Loompas in the film, were the last surviving members of the adult cast.

 Goffe is a member of the Grand Order of Water Rats.
+He retired from acting in September 2026.